2022 Promotional Partners

 The Charter for Compassion inherits a confluence of contributions made by TED.com, the Compassionate Action Network, the Fetzer Institute, and many others.
 Charter for Compassion provides an umbrella for people to engage in collaborative partnerships worldwide.
 Our mission is to bring to life the principles articulated in the Charter for Compassion through concrete, practical action in a myriad of sectors.

-Momenta Workshops was launched ten years ago to train photographers in travel documentary and nonprofit storytelling.
-With more than 700 students and 50 workshops around the globe, the Momenta model has been helping photographers connect with important stories around the globe.
-We have changed the way nonprofits think about photography and we happily have helped to create new careers for our students.
-We have shown our student’s new ways to witness the world, meet new people and explore new ways of storytelling.
+Momenta Workshops was launched 14 years ago to train photographers in travel documentary and nonprofit storytelling.
+With more than 900 students and 70+ workshops around the globe, the Momenta model has been helping photographers connect with important stories around the globe.
+They have changed the way nonprofits think about photography and happily have helped to create new careers for students.

-Momenta’s photography training workshops pair 15 professional photographers with 15 different nonprofits for 3 days to document their activities.
-When our clients are finished, they donate a selection of the images to their nonprofit partner.
-We work closely with small, local nonprofits to create a perfect match between photographer and nonprofit and ensure that both parties are empowered to create and share the powerful stories of the work these organizations are doing to improve their communities every single day.
+Momenta’s photography training workshops pair professional and amateur photographers with nonprofits for three days to document their activities.
+When clients are finished, they donate a selection of the images to their nonprofit partner.
+Momenta works closely with small, local nonprofits to create a perfect match between photographer and nonprofit and ensure that both parties are empowered to create and share the powerful stories of the work these organizations are doing to improve their communities every single day.

 The mission of The Random Acts of Kindness Foundation is to make kindness the norm™ in our schools, workplaces, homes & communities.
 They work toward that goal by creating free content that promotes kindness toward others & teaches important social emotional learning skills to kids.
 This content includes CASEL approved, evidence based curriculum that focuses on equity, teacher self-care, and digital citizenship as well as a high school elective course that promotes respect, integrity, inclusiveness, and more.